 Most women who are prone to water infections usually know straight away when they are getting one.
 At the early stages it helps to drink plenty to flush the bladder.
 Citrate sachets can be added to drinks to change the acidity of the urine.
 These measures are sometimes enough to settled an infection down.
 A more certain way to settle urine infection is to take a short course of antibiotic.

 Trimethoprim is the most frequently used antibiotic for water infections.
 Symptoms usually start to settle within 24 hours of starting trimethoprim and have usual gone completely by the end of a 3-day course (one 200mg tablet twice per day).
 As with antibiotic taken to treat other infections trimethoprim works best if it is taken early.
 Early treatment gives early symptom relief.
 Delays in treatment are usually not dangerous although delay increases the risk of infection travelling up into the kidneys.

 Trimethoprim is effective in about 60%–85% of cases (the success rate varies from one part of the UK to another).
 There are usually very few side effects from taking trimethoprim.
 For more information see the trimethoprim patient leaflet (PDF).

 Alternative antibiotics include ciprofloxacin, ofloxacin, co-amoxiclav (Augmentin), and co-trimoxazole amongst other.
 These antibiotics are often equally effective.
 Where trimethoprim is not working these other antibiotic might be used instead.

 Repeated urine infections can be a problem in the elderly, particularly the frail elderly, who may become confused and unwell when they have an infection.
 Undiagnosed and untreated cystitis can lead to dehydration and worse.

 Water infection in children

-All the medicines supplied by Doctor Fox are dispensed and posted by recorded delivery by our NHS partner pharmacy – follow this link to complete an online consultation.
+All the medicines supplied by Dr Fox are dispensed and posted by recorded delivery by our UK pharmacy – follow this link to complete an online consultation.